obniz/obniz/doc/measure.md

 # measure
-measure module provide hardware level measurement.
+The measure module provides hardware level measurement.

 ## measure.echo({})

-Some electrical parts or circuits accept "pulse" then responds "pulse" after delay.
+Some electrical parts or circuits accept "pulse" and echo the "pulse" after delay.
-If you want to measure delay, this module is best choice.
+This module is best suited for measuring that delay.

-This module generate one shot pulse on a io, then measure response time.
+This module generates one pulse shot on an io, then measures the response time.

 ![](./images/measure.png)

 ### pulse generation
-you can choose belows to generate pulse
+You can choose below to generate a pulse

-1. io_pulse: io for output generated pulse
+1. io_pulse: io number to generate pulse
 2. pulse: "positive" or "negative"
-3. pulse_width: pulse duration in ms. 0.001 to 1000.
+3. pulse_width: pulse duration in values between ms. 0.001 to 1000.

 ![](./images/measure_posneg.png)

-### response measurement
+### Response measurement
-you can choose belows to measure response
+You can choose below to measure response

-1. io_echo: io for measure response
+1. io_echo: io for measuring response
-2. measure_edges: maximum edges to detect.
+2. measure_edges: maximum number of edges to detect.
 1 to 4.
-3. timeout: timeout in ms. default is 1000.
+3. timeout: timeout in ms, and default is 1000.
 0.001 to 1000.
-4. callback: callback function after measured or timeout
+4. callback: callback function after measurement or timeout

-callback function will be called when edges count == measure_edges or timeout.
+A callback function will be called when the edge count = measure_edges or timeout.
-It has array of edge information.
-For example, If you get a response like a below
+It has an array of edge information.
+For example, if you get a response like below

 ![](./images/measure_response.png)

-Then, you will get like this
+then, you will get below
 ```javascript
 callback: function(edges) {
   edges.length // == 2